In This Article

 3. Disable inbound remote printing via Group Policy

-You can also configure Group Policy to block inbound remote printing by disabling the ‘Allow Print Spooler to accept client connections’ option in Computer Configuration > Administrative Templates > Printers.
-You will need to restart the Print Spooler service for Group Policy in order for the changes to take effect.
+You can also configure Group Policy to block inbound remote printing by disabling the ‘Allow Print Spooler to accept client connections’ option in Computer Configuration> Administrative Templates> Printers.
+You will need to restart the Print Spooler service for Group Policy for the changes to take effect.
 Even though your server will no longer accept inbound remote printing operations, it can still connect to a local printer.

 4. Use a reliable endpoint security solution